apolyudov/sudoku/README.md

 Both solvers and generator, as well as some debugging code is what I call Sudoku Solver core.
 Minimalistic Sudoku console is what I used for debugging and finally solving, both interactively and automatically.

-1. How to use
+1 How to use

 run puzzle.py
 it brings text console, which takes several commands, that let you generate and solve sudoku puzzles

-- load predefined game #0
+- load predefined game #0: v 0
-v 0

-- show currently loaded game
+- show currently loaded game: t
-t

-- turn on 'show maybe' mode (t will display possible values for non-solved elements) m 1
+- turn on 'show maybe' mode (t will display possible values for non-solved elements): m 1

-- solve the game
+- solve the game: s
-s

-- print the step-by-step explanation p
+- print the step-by-step explanation: p

--give a hint (next step)
+-give a hint (next step): h
-h

-- generate new game
+- generate new game: gen
-gen

-- clear game buffer
+- clear game buffer: clr
-clr

-- set a value N at position (x,y) e <y> <x> <N>
+- set a value N at position (x,y): e <y> <x> <N>

+e.g.: e 3 4 7 will set value '7' to cell in row 3, col 4

-- clear value at position (x,y)
-e <y> <x> .
+- clear value at position (x,y): e <y> <x> .

-- export current state as a string x
+- export current state as a string: x

-- import game as a string, exported by 'x' i <string>
+- import game as a string, exported by 'x': i <string>

 2. Details on solver and generator